-Join Sean Adams for an in-depth discussion in this video Social issues, part of Foundations of Graphic Design History: The Arts and Crafts Movement.
+Join Sean Adams for an in-depth discussion in this video Social issues, part of Graphic Design History: The Arts and Crafts Movement.

 - By the 1880s the Gothic style was losing its appeal.
 The Pre-Raphaelites had influenced artists, architects, and printers, and furniture makers with devotion to the natural and organic world.
 The return to medieval craft and workshops appeared to be a better solution to the inhumane large factories and mills.
 This, tied with the relationship between the master and apprentice began the Arts and Crafts Movement.
 After John Ruskin's wife left him for John Everett Millais, the Pre-Raphaelite painter, Ruskin turned to William Morris.

 He found a kindred spirit in Morris who looked at the Industrial Revolution's social issues and believed art and design could be the way to create a better society.
 Ruskin and Morris promoted a return to the natural world with an emphasis on skill and handmade.
 They believed in a culture of skilled labor with a master craftsman working to train an apprentice.
 In effect, this was a way to turn time back to the medieval age, before industrialization, factories, and urban poverty.